After ban, Israel approves humanitarian request from Tlaib to visit grandmother in West Bank

 A statement from Deri's office said he would approve her request.
 He also expressed hope she would stand by her commitment and that "the visit would indeed be for humanitarian purposes only."

+"If they prevent her from entering, what can we do?" she told The Washington Post, seated in her living room.
+"We can't force them to let her in, so what can we do?"

+"She's in a big position and she cannot visit her grandmother," Muftiyah Tlaib laughed.
+"So what good is the position?"

-On Thursday, Israel said it would not allow Tlaib and Omar to enter the country this coming Sunday for a trip focused mainly on viewing the impact of recent U.S. policies and aid cuts on the Palestinians.
-Israel's decision immediately drew widespread criticism from Democratic lawmakers and American-Jewish organizations, including the staunchly pro-Israel lobby AIPAC, with some saying it set a new precedent for U.S.-Israel relations.
+On Thursday, Israel said it would not allow Tlaib and Omar to enter the country on Sunday for a trip focused mainly on viewing the impact of recent U.S. policies and aid cuts on the Palestinians.
+The decision immediately drew widespread criticism from Democratic lawmakers and American-Jewish organizations, including the staunchly pro-Israel lobby AIPAC, with some saying it set a new precedent for U.S.-Israel relations.

 House Speaker Nancy Pelosi, D-Calif., called the move "deeply disappointing," and House Majority Leader Steny Hoyer, D-Md., who lobbied Israeli officials on Wednesday to allow the lawmakers to make a trip, called it "outrageous."